igorkosta/igorkosta.github.io/_posts/perfect-startup-team.md

 One of the questions Steve was asked is [Are you a hippie or a nerd](https://www.youtube.com/watch?v=uf6TzOHO_dk) - so when the best `product person` of all time considered himself `a hippie`, we can assume that `a hippie` is your `CPO`.

-[Marty Cagan](https://svpg.com/our-team/#marty) - the founder of the [Silicon Valley Product Group](https://svpg.com/) has the best definition of a successful product - it emerges on the intersection of following three propertis:
+[Marty Cagan](https://svpg.com/our-team/#marty) - the founder of the [Silicon Valley Product Group](https://svpg.com/) has the best definition of a successful product - it emerges on the intersection of following three properties:
 - `Valuable` - Something that our customers will choose to use
 - `Usable` - Easy to figure out how to use
 - `Feasible` - Buildable using the technology stack and skills we have